GeoSensorWebLab/gsw-chef/deerfoot/docs/GEOSERVER.markdown

 ## GeoServer Configuration

-### Styles

-By default, GeoServer includes some sample layers, styles, and data stores.
-I recommend deleting them to remove the clutter; only the basic default styles should be kept:

-* dem
-* generic
-* line
-* point
-* polygon
-* raster

-These default styles will be used for layers when they are initially created, but we will be installing a custom style for each layer.

 ### Server Status

 Under the "Modules" tab, there should be an entry for the extensions that Chef installed: